-ossfs allows you to mount OSS buckets as local file systems in Linux.
+ossfs allows you to mount Object Storage Service (OSS) buckets as local file systems in Linux.
 Then, you can manage OSS objects in the same manner as you manage local files.

 We recommend that you run ossfs in the following environments: